EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## Monthly Memberships Only

 Billing is month-to-month, per person.
-Our minimum is one month (The overhead of managing shorter times would not make sense for us).
-We do have people that come in for shorter times but they still pay for a month.
+Our minimum is one month (The overhead of managing shorter times does not make sense for us).
+People come in for shorter times but they still pay for a month.

 This is a non-traditional co-working space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
 There are several coffee shops in town that provide internet if that's all you need.
-If you need a closed space, you might find one of the local hotels will serve your needs.
+If you want a closed space, you might find one of the local hotels will serve your needs.

 ## Sound & Phone Use